yomei-o/mbedtlspp/README.md

 # mbedtlspp

 The mbedtlspp is a header only c++ SSL library based on mbedtls and work with cpp-httplib.
+In order to use it, define CPPHTTPLIB_OPENSSL_SUPPORT and add the openssl folder to includes.
+Tested with cpp-httplib v0.20.0 and mbtdtls 3.6.3, should work with later versions.

 ## build